6ix (music producer): Early life and career

 On 15 February 2019, he also performed on stage alongside Logic and Eminem during his concert at Aloha Stadium, Hawaii.

 Latest projects

 6ix is also the executive producer of Logic's albums YSIV, released on September 28, 2018, Confessions of a Dangerous Mind released on May 10, 2019, and Vinyl Days, released on June 17, 2022.
 Confessions of a Dangerous Mind, although having mixed reception, has been widely praised, by critics and fans alike, for its production, mixing and sound engineering.

 6ix also was on the production of ten of fifteen tracks on Logic's 6th album No Pressure, which was released on July 24, 2020.

+2025 - Present

+As of November 2025, 6ix released his DEBUT Album Homebody, on March 7th, 2025.
+It appears that 6ix published this album independently, without the help of any major labels, through his own label, "2025 6ix Productions, LLC".

+For an independent debut album, this Album boasts features from serious up and comers, hiphop veterans, and A-List Superstars.
+It's evident that 6ix has fostered real relationships within the industry, and provides a world class roster for our listening, none of which feels forced.